 Some applications are more power-intensive than others.
-You will use a lot more battery power running games or video editing software than you are just using a word processor or a spreadsheet.
+For example, you will use a lot more battery power running games or video editing software than just using a word processor or a spreadsheet.
 Intense applications make more calls to the CPU of your laptop and this will drain battery power a lot faster.

 Fully Charge a new Laptop Battery